• Home

 September 24, 2016 by ITA Staff

 From HealthDay.com: “The soothing sound of mom singing may help premature newborns breathe easier, a new review finds.
-The analysis, of over a dozen clinical trials, found that music therapy helped stabilize premature newborns’ breathing rate during their time in the neonatal intensive care unit (NICU). … Overall, the researchers found, music therapy showed a […]
+The analysis, of over a dozen clinical trials, found that music therapy […]

 Filed Under: Articles Tagged With: healthday.com, music therapy, newborns, nicu, preemies, premature, research